cuco08/jose-osorio-usertx-test/README.md

 You can use postman, curl or any other application that allows you to hit the above endpoints.
 Locally the server runs at port 8080.

+**NOTE**: By default the application loads a set of user transactions on [startup](web/src/main/java/mx/clip/assessment/user/tx/UserTransactionsApplication.java) with *userId='01'* and *userId='02'*.
+Feel free to make use of these 2 users to exercise a bit the application.

 Implementation details
 ==============================